-The MSc in Bioinformatics and Computational Biology (subsequently called MSc) is organized as a joint degree between the University of Fribourg and the University of Berne where generally about half of the courses are thought at either University.
+The MSc in Bioinformatics and Computational Biology (subsequently called MSc) is organized as a joint degree between the University of Fribourg and the University of Bern, with about half of the courses taught at either University.

-The MSc study programme teaches students how large biological data sets are analysed and how biological processes are modelled and analysed using computers.
-Successful students understand the correct use of computer algorithms and statistical tools to analyse large data sets and images and to model biological processes.
+The MSc study programme teaches students how to analyse large biological data sets and images through correct use of computer algorithms and statistical tools, and how to model biological processes.
 The MSc project further allows students to delve deeper into one of the subjects.

-The programme aims at preparing students for a PhD programme in this research field, but also offers the necessary background to work in bioinformatics in industry, public health or different governmental institutions.
+The programme not only aims at preparing students for a PhD programme in this research field, but also offers the necessary background to work in bioinformatics in industry, public health or different governmental institutions.

-Persons in possession of a Bachelor degree of at least 90 ECTS in biology, biochemistry, life sciences, mathematics, statistics or computer science from the University of Fribourg or any other Swiss university are admitted to the MSc in Bioinformatics and Computational Biology.
-Persons in possession of a BSc degree from other countries, in a different subject or judged to be equivalent can also be admitted into the programme based on a decision of the Faculty of Science.
+Graduates in possession of a Bachelor degree with at least 90 ECTS credits in biology, biochemistry, life sciences, mathematics, statistics or computer science from the University of Fribourg or any other Swiss university can directly enrol in the MSc in Bioinformatics and Computational Biology.
+Holders of a non-Swiss BSc degree, a BSc degree in a different subject or an equivalent BSc degree can be admitted into the programme based on a decision of the Faculty of Science and Medicine.
 The admission decision is made individually for each case.
-Provisional admission can be granted and depends on the fulfilment of additional requirements set by the Faculty (cf. Section 3.5 of this document).
+Provisional admission can be granted and depends on the fulfilment of additional requirements set by the Faculty.